keu/docs/astro/develop-project.md

 If you added `pymongo` to your `requirements.txt` file, for example, you can confirm that it was properly installed by running a `docker exec` command into your Scheduler:

-1. Run `docker ps` to identify the 3 running docker containers on your machine
+1. Run `docker ps` to identify the docker containers running on your machine
-2. Copy the container ID of your Scheduler container
+2. Copy the container ID of the Scheduler container
 3. Run the following:

 ```